JumpTask logo

 To get started, search for caregiving roles on platforms like Care.com, Indeed, or through local care agencies.

-Yes!
+Yes.
 Legitimate opportunities like sleep studies, mattress testing, and mystery shopping genuinely pay participants for napping or sleeping.
 Companies and research institutions compensate people to gain insights into sleep patterns, product quality, or customer experiences.
-Ensure you apply through reputable sources to secure trustworthy positions.
+Apply through reputable sources to secure trustworthy positions.

 No specific experience is typically required for mattress testing gigs.
 Companies usually seek people who can articulate their experiences clearly and honestly.
-Reliability, detailed feedback, and being genuinely interested in sleep products are more critical than prior testing experience when applying for these types of roles.
+Reliability, detailed feedback, and genuine interest in sleep products matter more than prior testing experience.

 Monika Ivanauskaite